tagtag

 Head-on Train Collisions

-The Federal Employers Liability Act (FELA) allows injured railroad workers to pursue compensation for injuries caused by their employer’s negligence, such as serious communications or organizational breakdowns, which lead to an accident, such as a head-on train collision.
-These extremely dangerous accidents can cause a devastating degree of destruction and severe injuries for those involved.
+The Federal Employers Liability Act (FELA) allows injured railroad workers to pursue compensation for injuries caused by their employer’s negligence, such as serious communications or organizational breakdowns which lead to an accident, such as a head-on train collision.
+These extremely dangerous accidents can cause devastating destruction and severe injuries for those involved.
 When a railroad company fails to take the necessary safety precautions needed to prevent a head-on accident, they should be the ones to bear the financial consequences of the accident and the victims’ losses.

 Railroad Crossing Signal Malfunction